Chris-Fortier/pickem/README.md

 ## Local Installation

-run `npm install` in the project root folder and in the client folder
+1. run `npm install` in the project root folder
+2. run `npm install` in the client folder

-make `.env` in the project root folder with the proper values to access the database
+3. make `.env` in the project root folder with the proper values to access the database
+4. add the heroku remote so you can push to it
+   `git remote add heroku <your heroku git url>`

 ## Running the App Locally